 She nodded and next all was set.
 The timer read 40 minutes.
 And they quickly snuck out back through the Spirals, through the fence, and ran through the field, and into the night’s shadow.
 A guard spotted them, and shined a large spotlight on them!
 They heard dogs bark, and ran faster.

 As they ran, Una suddenly heard a boom behind her, and then felt a rush of heat, and then a windy blast came and knocked her over.
-As she feel, she turned and looked and saw beyond all the other Spirals, in the center, a large explosion, a great fireball!
-The dogs, at the noise, ahd scampered away.
+As she fell, she turned and looked and saw beyond all the other Spirals, in the center, a large explosion, a great fireball!
+The glowing dogs, at the noise, ahd scampered away.
 She and Novo watched as the center Spiral fell and then tumbled into the next Spiral which caused a domino effect, destroying all of the OmniKnow over the next five minutes.
 Those Spiral held everything that the Parallels and Echoes had found.

 Una gazed upon the destruction and smiled.
 She looked at Novo – did not smile, but appeared angry, as some do after they knock out their opponent in a boxing match.
 Una no longer felt anxiety or fear, but pure exhilaration.